Drink This, Not That For Better Bone Health

 You CAN Have Your Coffee AND Your Bone Health

 Bottom line.
-Coffee and tea are not ideal foods, but, as you’ve heard me say before, the Save Our Bones Program is not an all or nothing proposition.
+As you've heard me say before, the Osteoporosis Reversal Program is not an all or nothing proposition.
 You can still enjoy the foods you like, including coffee or tea.
 Just try to find a bone-healthy balance by limiting your consumption, adding alkaline snacks, and using alternative drinks when you can.

 References